NEC Baby Formula Lawsuit and Settlement Lawyers

 What Do We Know About the Baby Formula Lawsuits?

-Similac and Enfamil brands of infant formula are linked to an increased risk of causing premature infants to develop necrotizing enterocolitis (NEC), a life-threatening gastrointestinal disorder.
 These baby formula brands are formulated specifically for premature infants, who already suffer a higher risk of developing NEC.
 When this disorder results in intestinal necrosis, it can ultimately cause the infant to suffer organ failure and possibly lead to death.

 The list of defendants in NEC lawsuits excludes medical providers and hospitals, as they were not informed of the life-threatening risks of Similac and Enfamil formula products, like Similac Special Care and Enfamil NueroPro Enfacare.
-Rather, these legal actions target the formula manufacturers.
+Rather, these legal actions target the formula manufacturers:

 Examples of Baby Formula Lawsuits Filed to Date